Bridgetek/IDP-3500-04A/README.md

 Here are the folder structure :

-* Docs : documentation, including the datasheet.
+* Docs : documentation, including the datasheet, which contains hardware specification.
+* Default firmware:  The source code and binary which is shipped with the product.
+* BSP (Board Support Package) :  To Be Updated
+*
 ## IDE support for GUI application development

 Bridgetek offers a comprehensive IDE tool, **EVE Screen Designer (ESD)**, to streamline GUI application development.